 Following a determination under the Code that a student is responsible for engaging in Prohibited Conduct, the Student Life Hearing Officer, Student Conduct Board, or Title IX Hearing Officer will issue a sanction.
-Section XI of the Code identifies the possible sanctions that may be imposed if, after the conclusion of the student conduct process, a Respondent is found responsible for engaging in Prohibited Conduct.
-Possible sanctions include: warning; disciplinary probation; suspension; expulsion; revocation of degree; disciplinary probation for student organizations; social probation for student organizations; revocation or suspension of University registration for student organizations; educational activities; restitution; and loss or restriction of privileges.
-Any sanction imposed by the Conduct Officer, SCB, or Title IX Hearing Officer may be appealed as set forth in Sections XI of the Code.
+Section 11 of the Code identifies the possible sanctions that may be imposed if, after the conclusion of the student conduct process, a Respondent is found responsible for engaging in Prohibited Conduct.
+Possible sanctions include: warning; disciplinary probation; suspension; expulsion; revocation of degree; disciplinary probation for student organizations; revocation or suspension of University registration for student organizations; educational activities; restitution; and loss or restriction of privileges.
+Any sanction imposed by the Conduct Officer, SCB, or Title IX Hearing Officer may be appealed as set forth in Section 10 of the Code.
 Once a sanction decision is final, OSC will ensure the effective implementation of final sanctions.
 The Title IX Coordinator is responsible for effective implementation of any remedies.